2ArounD/medical_entity_extraction/README.md

 ## Download
-Below you can find a download with necessary data.
+Below you can find a download link with necessary data.
 The data folder contains:
 * BioBERT pretrained parameters and config (provided by BioBERT)
 * Datasets for medical entity extraction
 * Tensorflow SavedModels of finetuned BioBERT on NCBI and BC4CHEMD
-* Data for demonstrations (PDFS)
+* Data for demonstrations (PDFs)

 https://drive.google.com/file/d/1wX14V5K10QWGEmw7h1iVUwr9VSVyI5aG/view?usp=sharing

-Extra information on the content of data can be found below under "Extra information on data"
+Extra information on the content of data can be found below under section "Extra information on data"

 ## Installation
 This section describes the steps for installation to be able to run the training and demo.